llama1ai/ai-manus/README.md

 ## Key Features

  * Deployment: Minimal deployment requires only an LLM service, with no dependency on other external services.
- * Tools: Supports Terminal, Browser, File, Web Search, and messaging tools with real-time viewing and takeover capabilities.
+ * Tools: Supports Terminal, Browser, File, Web Search, and messaging tools with real-time viewing and takeover capabilities, supports external MCP tool integration.
  * Sandbox: Each task is allocated a separate sandbox that runs in a local Docker environment.
  * Task Sessions: Session history is managed through MongoDB/Redis, supporting background tasks.
  * Conversations: Supports stopping and interrupting, file upload and download.